Real vs. Fake Christmas Trees: Which is Better For the Environment?

 Real vs. Fake Christmas Trees: Which is Better?

-We spend a lot of time talking about the benefits of trees and why you shouldn’t cut down trees, but you may be wondering, what about about Christmas trees?
-Are Christmas trees eco-friendly?
-Are real Christmas trees better for the environment?
-Or is it better to purchase a fake Christmas tree to save the real trees from being cut down?
+We spend a lot of time talking about the importance of reforestation and forest conservation, so you might be surprised by our position on Christmas trees.
+Are real Christmas trees better for the environment, or is purchasing a fake Christmas tree the environmentally conscious choice?

-We’re here to alleviate these concerns for all Christmas-loving environmentalists by answering this question and more.
-And if you want to further reduce your environmental impact this holiday season, you can also check out our tips for a sustainable holiday!
+We’re here to alleviate these concerns for all Christmas-loving environmentalists.
+And if you want to do more to reduce your environmental impact this holiday season, you can also check out our tips for a sustainable holiday!

 Are Fake Christmas Trees Bad For the Environment?

 Artificial trees can last many years if well cared for, which seems to make them the obvious sustainable choice, but they do have drawbacks.
-Because most are made with plastic and metal materials, they take a lot of resources to create — and their plastic components will exist for thousands of years, polluting our oceans and filling the bellies of sea turtles.
+Because most are made with plastic and metal materials, they take a lot of resources to create — and their plastic components will exist for thousands of years, polluting our oceans and harming wildlife.

 christmas tree farm